Hospice

 Goals

-• Caring for patients with serious illnesses for whom home care is no longer feasible or appropriate
+• Provide care for patients with serious illnesses for whom home care is no longer feasible or appropriate

-• Achieve the best possible pain and symptom control, with constant attention to the patient’s well-being
+• Achieve the best possible pain and symptom control, while prioritizing the patient’s well-being

-• Ensure qualified and up-to-date care through continuing education of health care personnel in the field of palliative care
+• Ensure high-quality, up-to-date care through continuous professional education inf palliative care

-• Protect the dignity of the person at every stage of illness, respecting the person’s wishes and choices
+• Protect the dignity of the person at every stage of illness, respecting their wishes and choices

-• Enhancing every moment of life through personalized care plans focused on the real needs of the patient
+• Enhance every moment of life through personalized care plans focused on the patient’s real needs

 Patients’ rights